RIGHTBOOTH

 Picture

-Multiple monitor screens will run as a non-interactive slideshow and will be shown at the same time as (and independently to) the main RightBooth recording event on the primary monitor.
+Multiple monitor event screens will appear as non-interactive screens and will be shown while the main monitor 1 event is playing on the primary monitor.
 This can be useful if you want to show information screens, advertising screens, web sites or screens containing videos and photos that are being recorded by users on the Primary monitor.

 For example, your primary monitor might be housed inside a booth (or kiosk) with a second monitor outside the booth (or in a separate room) in order to attract passers-by to the system.